Laura Fuentes

 ×

-This sweet potato salad is a lighter version of the classic recipe that’s just as delicious and much better for you.
-Watch the video to see how this simple salad comes together fast.
+This potato salad with sweet potato is a lighter version of the classic recipe that's just as delicious and much better for you!

 image: closeup view of sweet potato salad ingredients in a bowl.
 Diced sweet potatoes, chopped boiled egg, green onions, purple onion and creamy dressing.